Saturation of turbulent helical dynamos: Introduction

-An alternative way of explaining the formation of large magnetic fields is through the inverse cascade of helicity~\cite{frisch1975possibility,pouquet1976strong}.
-This intrinsically non-linear mechanism (that is however compatible with alpha dynamos) predicts that magnetic helicity will be transferred by nonlinear interactions to larger scales.
-Indeed, several works that followed \cite{pouquet1978numerical,brandenburg2001inverse,alexakis2006inverse,muller2012inverse} demonstrated with numerical simulations that when magnetic helicity is injected in a flow (by a dynamo or other mechanism), it cascades inversely to larger scales.
-These results however were performed on moderate values of $Rm$ and the inverse cascade of magnetic helicity at large $Rm$ is not tested.
+An alternative way of explaining the formation of large magnetic fields is through the inverse cascade of magnetic helicity~\cite{frisch1975possibility,pouquet1976strong}.
+This intrinsically nonlinear mechanism (that is however compatible with alpha dynamos) predicts that magnetic helicity will be transferred by nonlinear interactions to larger scales.
+Indeed, several works that followed \cite{pouquet1978numerical,brandenburg2001inverse,alexakis2006inverse,muller2012inverse,bhat2019efficient} demonstrated with numerical simulations that when magnetic helicity is injected in a flow (by a dynamo or other mechanism), it cascades inversely to larger scales.
+These results however were performed on moderate values of $Rm$ (a few times the small scale dynamo onset $Rm_\text{c} \simeq10$) and the inverse cascade of magnetic helicity at large $Rm$ is not tested.
 To our knowledge a quantitative understanding of how turbulent helical dynamos saturate with clear predictions of the saturating amplitude does not exist.

 In this work we demonstrate by analytical arguments and numerical simulations that in dynamo flows, the inverse cascade of magnetic helicity is bounded from above by a decreasing power of $Rm$.
 Thus it cannot survive the infinite $Rm$ limit.
 This leads to a prediction for the saturation amplitude of the magnetic field that we test with numerical simulations.